 Students who are academically suspended for a second or subsequent time will be suspended for a full academic year including summer terms.
 Readmission to the College after repeat suspension is based on reinstatement policies.

-Appeals to the Committee on Academic Status
+Committee on Academic Status

 Reinstatement After First Academic Suspension